dylanesque/Cheatsheets/postgresql.md

 -Single line comments in SQL are done with two dashes, multi-line are same as multi-line in JavaScript

--Operator precedence is: PEMDAS,, concatentation operators, comparison operators, (IS NULL, Like, NOT IN, etc), NOT, AND, OR
+-Operator precedence is: PEMDAS,, concatentation operators, comparison operators, (IS NULL, LIKE, NOT IN, etc), NOT, AND, OR

+- CRUD = CREATE, SELECT, INSERT/UPDATE, DELETE

+- Insertion: `INSERT INTO users VALUES(NULL, "drizzydude", "082jf48yr39d31-0d329j", "Dave", "Drizzton");`

+- Updating: `Update phone_book set first_name = "Mystery", last_name = "Person";`

+- Deleting: DELETE FROM phone_book WHERE first_name = "Jonathan" AND last_name = "Luna"

+- Transactions are a way to lump multiple statements together

+ordering: `SELECT * FROM books ORDER BY genre, title;`